 Dr. Silvia Lorena Mazzula

-A Columbia University graduate, Dr. Mazzula is an award-winning educator, mental health researcher, and author.
-She is the Executive Director of the Latina Researchers Network, a tenured Associate Professor of Psychology at John Jay College of Criminal Justice, CUNY (less than 4% of all professors in the country are Latina), and Former President of the Latino Psychological Association of New Jersey.
+A Columbia University graduate, Dr. Mazzula is an award-winning educator, mental health researcher, and author based in New York City.
+She is the Executive Director of the Latina Researchers Network, a tenured Associate Professor of Psychology at John Jay College of Criminal Justice (less than 4% of all professors in the country are Latina), and Former President of the Latino Psychological Association of New Jersey.
 She is a speaker, consultant, and trainer on issues of diversity, equity, and diverse workforce and leadership development.

 Dr. Mazzula is a much sought after expert who has extensive mental health research, evaluation and counseling experience with underserved communities.